5 ft 6 in gauge railway: United States

 The Bay Area Rapid Transit system is the only operating railroad in the United States to use broad gauge, with 120 mi of double tracked routes.
 The original engineers chose the wide gauge for its "great stability and smoother riding qualities" and intended to make a state-of-the-art system for other municipalities to emulate.
-The use of broad gauge rails was one of many unconventional design elements included in its design which, in addition to its unusual gauge, also used flat-edge rail, rather than typical rail that angles slightly inward (although the shape of BART wheels and rail has been modified since then).
+The use of broad-gauge rails was one of many unconventional elements included in its design, which, in addition to its unusual gauge, also used flat-edge rail, rather than typical rail that angles slightly inward (although the shape of BART wheels and rail has been modified since then).
 This has complicated maintenance of the system, as it requires custom wheelsets, brake systems, and track maintenance vehicles.

 The New Orleans, Opelousas and Great Western Railroad (NOO&GW) used broad gauge until 1872, and the Texas and New Orleans Railroad used broad gauge ("Texas gauge") until 1876.
-The Grand Trunk Railway predecessor St. Lawrence and Atlantic Railroad which operated in Quebec, Vermont, New Hampshire and Maine also used broad gauge ("Canadian gauge", "Provincial gauge" or "Portland gauge") but was converted in 1873.
+The Grand Trunk Railway predecessor St. Lawrence and Atlantic Railroad, which operated in Quebec, Vermont, New Hampshire and Maine also used broad gauge ("Canadian gauge", "Provincial gauge" or "Portland gauge") but was converted in 1873.
 Several Maine railroads connected to the Grand Trunk Railway shared its "Portland Gauge".
-The Androscoggin and Kennebec Railroad and the Buckfield Branch Railroad were later consolidated as the Maine Central Railroad which converted to standard gauge in 1871.
+The Androscoggin and Kennebec Railroad and the Buckfield Branch Railroad were later consolidated as the Maine Central Railroad, which converted to standard gauge in 1871.
 John A. Poor's chief engineer Alvin C. Morton compiled the following advantages of "Portland Gauge" for Maine railways in 1847: